2x40G Compact Solution

 In addition, the application can be configured with only one or a few processing threads, which can result in the application being overloaded, meaning that new Ethernet frames cannot be transferred.
 With onboard packet buffering, the Ethernet frames can be delayed until the server or the application is ready to accept them.
 This ensures that no Ethernet frames are lost and that all the data is made available for analysis when needed.

 IP fragment handling

 IP fragmentation occurs when larger Ethernet frames need to be broken into several fragments in order to be transmitted across the network.
 This can be due to limitations in certain parts of the network, typically when GTP tunneling protocols are used.
 Fragmented frames are a challenge for analysis applications, as all fragments must be identified and potentially reassembled before analysis can be performed.
-Napatech accelerators can identify fragments of the same frame and ensure that these are associated and sent to the same CPU core for processing.
+Napatech FPGA SmartNICs can identify fragments of the same frame and ensure that these are associated and sent to the same CPU core for processing.
 This significantly reduces the processing burden for analysis applications.

 In-line application support

-The Napatech accelerator family supports 80 Gbps in-line applications enabling customers to create powerful, yet flexible in-line solutions on standard servers.
+The Napatech SmartNIC family supports 80 Gbps in-line applications enabling customers to create powerful, yet flexible in-line solutions on standard servers.
 The more CPU-demanding the application is, and the higher the speeds of links, the higher the value of this solution.
 Features include:

 - Full throughput bidirectional Rx/Tx up to 80G link speed for any packet size